Tapir-Elithril/Notebook/docs/sp25/db/note.md

 ## Chap 7 Relational Database Design
 ### 7.1 First Normal Form
-A relational schema R is in first normal form if the domains of all attributes of R are **atomic**.
+A relational schema R is in first normal form if the domains of all attributes of R are **atomic**(不可再分).
 ### 7.2 A lossy/lossless Decomposition
 What is a 'good' relation?
 Pitfalls of 'bad' relation(combined schema)